Andrew-Gallimore/vidlium_docs/general-guide/tutorial-basics/create-a-stream.md

 # Create a stream

+## Defining a "stream"

+A stream is equivalent too a Zoom meeting, which can have multiple rooms/breakout-rooms within it.
+If, as a director, you wish to only control one room for guests to chat in, you still need to generate a stream and only create one room in it.

 Add **Markdown or React** files to `src/pages` to create a **standalone page**:

 - `src/pages/index.js` → `localhost:3000/`